Skip advert

 The Freelander name will be used for new range of electric cars, initially just sold in China but possibly coming here as well down the road

-Jaguar Land Rover CEO Adrian Mardell has shed more light on plans for the Freelander brand announced last year.
-These will see the familiar name revived for a range of all-new electric vehicles designed specifically for the Chinese market, but which should make their way to the UK eventually.
+The Land Rover Freelander will officially return in 2026, but rather than one solitary SUV, the name is being revived for a range of all-new, tech-filled electric vehicles designed specifically for the Chinese market.
+The new Freelanders should make their way to the UK eventually.

-Land Rover introduced the Freelander in 1997 as a ruggedly handsome compact SUV, which was succeeded by the Discovery Sport in 2016.
+Land Rover introduced the original Freelander in 1997 as a ruggedly handsome compact SUV, and launched the Mk2 in 2006, but this was succeeded by the Discovery Sport a decade later.
 Meanwhile over in China, JLR has had a joint venture with the automotive giant Chery – owners of Omoda and Jaecoo – for more than a decade, which it hopes will be revitalised by these forthcoming Freelander EVs.

 The collaboration – Chery Jaguar Land Rover (CJLR) – leverages the individual strengths of the two companies, utilising Chery’s production, development resources and scale, together with the design capabilities and heritage of Land Rover.
 It currently builds the Chinese-market long-wheelbase versions of the Range Rover Evoque, Jaguar XE and Jaguar XF, plus the Discovery Sport, but those cars will be replaced by new Freelander-branded models.